savila/HALOGEN/examples/README.md

   measured directly in a simulation.
 * *alphaFile*: A table of mass bins, their corresponding alpha values and the velocity factor f_{vel}.
-  This is the relation that defines linear bias and the velocity bias, respectively, HALOGEN, and the file can be produced by a fitting routine (see fitting example).
+  This is the relation that defines linear bias and the velocity bias, respectively, in HALOGEN.
+The file can be produced by a fitting routine (see fitting example).
 The format of the file should be {alpha, M [M_sun/h], f_{vel}}, where M is the lower limit of each mass bin.
   Note that there is an example file at ``data/M-alpha.txt``, but if you ran ``./fit``